SajjadParizan/Bottle-Detector/README.md

 * Example of training on your own dataset

-The code is documented and designed to be easy to extend.
-If you use it in your research, please consider citing this repository (bibtex below).
-If you work on 3D vision, you might find our recently released [Matterport3D](https://matterport.com/blog/2017/09/20/announcing-matterport3d-research-dataset/) dataset useful as well.
-This dataset was created from 3D-reconstructed spaces captured by our customers who agreed to make them publicly available for academic use.
-You can see more examples [here](https://matterport.com/gallery/).

 # Getting Started
 * ([model.py](mrcnn/model.py), [utils.py](mrcnn/utils.py), [config.py](mrcnn/config.py)): These files contain the main Mask RCNN implementation.